CodeMeister362/pinball-connection/README.md

 ## Goals and Challenges 🎬

+The goals of this project were to utilize the following technologies:
+React
+Router
+Asynchronous JavaScript
+End to end testing with Cypress
+Create personas and user stories to describe your target audience.

 ## Future Development Opportunities 🎬

-Future developments would include a map so users can see what machines are closest to them and it would also be great to make POST requests to add new machine locations.
+Future development would include a map so users can see what machines are closest to them and it would also be great to make POST requests to add new machine locations.